 How To Play Omaha Poker

 OMAHA is a game type popular with many poker players.
 You may have seen professional poker players on TV shows like Poker After Dark, playing a strange variant of poker with a fistful of cards – this is Omaha poker.
 Omaha has also come to prominence as players like Patrick Antonius and Viktor “Isildur1” Blom play Pot Limit Omaha online, leading to some of the biggest pots in online poker history.
-Pot Limit Omaha (abbreviated as PLO) is the most popular form of Omaha poker played in both tournaments and cash games among poker pros.
-When it comes to high stakes cash games, Pot Limit Omaha rules supreme with players like Tom Dwan, Phil Ivey, Barry Greenstein and Joe Hachem all favouring high stakes PLO tournaments and Heads Up cash games.
+Pot Limit Omaha (abbreviated as PLO) is the most popular form of Omaha poker played in both tournaments and ring games among poker pros.
+When it comes to high stakes ring games, Pot Limit Omaha rules supreme with players like Tom Dwan, Phil Ivey, Barry Greenstein and Joe Hachem all favouring high stakes PLO tournaments and Heads Up ring games.
 While it may seem daunting at first, for most poker players, the jump from playing Texas Hold ‘Em to Omaha poker is an easy one, and can be picked up in just a few short sessions.

 The game of Omaha Poker is similar to Texas Hold ‘Em, but with a key difference: after the blinds have been posted, with Omaha rules, each player is dealt four hole cards instead of two.
 So your starting hand is four cards, of which you may use only two as your hole cards in the making your final five card hand.
 There’s still a flop, turn and river, and the aim is still to make the best five card hand – but each player may only use two of their hole cards, as well as three community cards from the board in their final five card hand.
 Omaha can have anywhere from 2-10 players at a table, although 6-max is the most common format if playing Omaha online.